vidh2000/MSci_Schwarzschild_Causets/job_submission/README.md

 - homedir/miniconda
 - homedir/boost/boost_1_80_0

-It is also required to configure github log.
+If you want to use github for sharing data, it is also required to configure github log.
 This must be done by commands

 - `git config --global user.email "myeamail@whatever.smth"`
 - `git config --global user.name "myusername"`